 In 2001 the Ombudsman’s remit was extended to include complaints from those under probation supervision.
 The office was re-named the Prisons and Probation Ombudsman to reflect this change.
 A further extension in 2006 incorporated complaints from those in immigration detention.

 The fatal incidents function was introduced in 2004 adding to the Ombudsman’s remit the requirement to investigate all deaths in prisons; probation approved premises, immigration detention facilities and secure training centres.
 The Ombudsman also has the ability to conduct ad hoc investigations on request.

-The current incumbent, Nigel Newcomen, has placed a particular emphasis on learning lessons from across investigations , rather than only relying on the findings and learning arising in individual cases.
+The most recent permanent incumbent, Nigel Newcomen, placed a particular emphasis on learning lessons from across investigations , rather than only relying on the findings and learning arising in individual cases.
 As a result, the office has in recent years produced a wide range of learning lessons publications which are available on this website.

 The Ombudsman is appointed by the Secretary of State for Justice in line with the public appointments process and after a confirmation hearing before the House of Commons Justice Select Committee.
 The role and responsibilities are outlined in the Ombudsman’s Terms of Reference.

 The office has been held by the following individuals: